 Acts 3:12: "And when Peter saw it, he answered to the people.
 'Men, Israelites, why are you wondering at this?
 And why are you looking upon us so intently as if by our own power or godliness we have made him to walk?
 The God of Abraham and Isaac and Jacob, the God of our fathers, has glorified His Son Jesus, Whom you delivered up, and denied Him in the presence of Pilate, after he had judged to release Him.
-But you denied the Holy and Righteous One, and requested that a man who was a murderer be granted to you; And you killed the Author of life Whom God has raised from the dead, whereof we are witnesses....
-[And then he says]: ...And through faith in His name, this man whom you see and know was made strong in His name; and the faith that is through Him gave this complete soundness [whole] to him in the presence of you all" (vs 12-16).
+But you denied the Holy and Righteous One, and requested that a man who was a murderer be granted to you; and you killed the Author of life Whom God has raised from the dead, whereof we are witnesses.
+And through faith in His name, this man whom you see and know was made strong in His name; and the faith that is through Him gave this complete soundness [whole] to him in the presence of you all" (vs 12-16).

-Now, this was quite a remarkable thing.
-So they brought them, chapter four, before the Sanhedrin.
-And they couldn't deny it, and so after Peter told them-let's pick it up here, Acts 4:8: "Then Peter, filled with the Holy Spirit, said to them, 'Rulers of the people and elders of Israel, If we are examined this day as to a good work done to the infirm man, by what power he has been cured, Be it known to you all, and to all the people of Israel, that in the name of Jesus Christ the Nazarean, Whom you crucified, but Whom God has raised from the dead, by Him this man stands before you whole....
-[Look at the witness that they gave.
-And there's going to come a time when we'll have to give witnesses just like this.] ...
-This is the Stone that was set at naught by you, the builders, which has become the Head of the corner.
-And there is no salvation in any other, for neither is there another name under heaven which has been given among men, by which we must be saved" (vs 8-12).
+This was quite a remarkable thing.
+So, they brought them before the Sanhedrin.
+And they couldn't deny it:

+Acts 4:8: "Then Peter, filled with the Holy Spirit, said to them, 'Rulers of the people and elders of Israel, If we are examined this day as to a good work done to the infirm man, by what power he has been cured, be it known to you all, and to all the people of Israel, that in the name of Jesus Christ the Nazarean, Whom you crucified, but Whom God has raised from the dead, by Him this man stands before you whole" (vs 8-10).

+Look at the witness that they gave.
+There's going to come a time when we'll have to give witnesses just like this.

+Verse 11: "This is the Stone that was set at naught by you, the builders, which has become the Head of the corner.
+And there is no salvation in any other, for neither is there another name under heaven which has been given among men, by which we must be saved" (vs 11-12).
 No other way!

 People today, they don't like it.
-So they were amazed, they didn't know what to do, they couldn't denounce it.
-So they went ahead and they commanded them to not preach in this name any longer, and after beating them a little they let them go.
+They were amazed, didn't know what to do, but couldn't denounce it.
+They went ahead and they commanded them to not preach in this name any longer, and after beating them a little they let them go.

-Now let's come to Acts 5-and this is after Peter was put in prison.
+Acts 5-this is after Peter was put in prison.
 They were going to bring him in, in the morning.
-So the angel came and let him loose.
-And the message was, Acts 5:20: "Go and stand in the temple, and speak to the people all the words of this life.'
-And after hearing that, they entered into the temple at dawn and taught....
-[So all the other apostles came with him, too, after Peter came and showed he was released.] ...
-Now when the high priest and those with him came, they called together the Sanhedrin and all the elderhood of the sons of Israel, and sent to the prison to have them brought.
-But when the officers came, they did not find them in the prison; and when they returned, they reported, saying, 'We indeed found the prison locked with all security, and the keepers standing outside in front of the doors: but after opening them. we did not find anyone inside'....
-[So they took Peter and John, locked them up and so forth.] ...
-And when they heard these words..." (vs 20-24).
+So. the angel came and let him loose, and the message was:

+Acts 5:20: "Go and stand in the temple, and speak to the people all the words of this life.'
+And after hearing that, they entered into the temple at dawn and taught...." (vs 20-21).
+All the other apostles came with him, too, after Peter came and showed he was released!

+"...Now, when the high priest and those with him came, they called together the Sanhedrin and all the elderhood of the sons of Israel, and sent to the prison to have them brought.
+But when the officers came, they did not find them in the prison; and when they returned, they reported, saying, 'We indeed found the prison locked with all security, and the keepers standing outside in front of the doors; but after opening them, we did not find anyone inside.'.... [they took Peter and John, locked them up and so forth] ...And when they heard these words..." (vs 21-24).